-Out of all the things that are hard for me at CrossFit...the muscle soreness...the painful workouts...the wanting to throw up...etc.
+Out of all the things that make the CrossFit plan hard for me…the muscle soreness...the painful workouts...the wanting to throw up...etc.
 I think the hardest thing for me is learning to be grateful for the performance I was able to give.

-There is a lot of chasing after the wind at CrossFit.
+Chasing after the wind is a common aspect of the CrossFit plan.
 All that chasing makes our bodies and minds incredibly strong.
 Every time we walk through the doors we find out a little more about ourselves; how long we can hang on...how strong we are...what our hidden potential really is.

 There are 3 ways (that I know of) to deal with this conundrum.